Non-fixation for conservative stochastic dynamics on the line: Proof of Lemma

-Before proceeding further we need some notation: recall the random walk paths $\zeta_{(\cdot,\cdot)}$ in \eqref{stack2} are lazy (with parameter $\lambda$) stopped on hitting the nearest renormalized lattice point (multiple of $K$) to the left or to the right.
+We now proceed to proving \eqref{indbound}.
+The proof of \eqref{indboundneg} will follow similarly.
+However we need some notational preparation: recall that the random walk paths $\zeta_{(\cdot,\cdot)}$ in \eqref{stack2} are lazy (with parameter $\frac{\lambda}{1+\lambda}$) stopped on hitting the nearest renormalized lattice point (multiple of $K$) to the left or to the right.
 By symmetry each random walk path has probability $1/2$ of hitting either neighbour.
 Call a random walk path $\zeta_{(x,\cdot)}$ a \textbf{left instruction} (resp.\ \textbf{right instruction}) if it is killed at hitting $(x-1)K$ (resp.\ $(x+1)K$) before taking any lazy step.
-Clearly for any $\chi>0$ and $\lambda=\lambda(K,\chi)$ sufficiently small $\sP_{*}(\zeta_{(x,\cdot)}~\text{is a left instruction})\geq \frac{1}{2}-\chi$ and similarly for a right instruction.
-Fix any $\e>0$.
-Let $R$ be such that the probability of having a right instruction in $R$ i.i.d.\ samples of the random walk paths is at least $1-\e$.
+Clearly for any $\chi>0,$ and $\lambda=\lambda(K,\chi)$ sufficiently small,